Ekkehard-Schulze/precision-temperature-logger/README.md

 many alternative temperature sensors and identified the TMP117 as the

-only type satisfying our specific requirements in the temperature range
+only type satisfying our experimental requirements in the temperature

-close to 0°C.
+range close to 0°C.